 A U.S. based non-profit foundation which supports children’s literacy.

 Raine & Makin

-Rusty and Luke have been creating design for passionate people for many years.
+Rusty and Luke have been creating designs for passionate people for many years.
 They are true rainmakers who needed a name for their newly launched business.
 It was my privilege to work with them.

-Boutique video production company.
+Boutique film production company.

-A new quarterly publication focused bringing it’s readers quality writing about society, culture, politics, business, food, travel, reading and remembering.
+A new quarterly publication focused bringing its readers quality writing about society, culture, politics, business, food, travel, reading and remembering.
 Bide needed a strong easy to remember name that reflected what the editor felt would be the essence of the brand.
 A magazine the reader becomes absorbed in, full of the kind of writing that stays with you.

-Sam Tyers, the founder of Really Savvy was stuck with the problem of finding a name in the sustainability space that didn’t feel too ‘hippie’, and adopt over used ‘Eco’ and ‘green’ messaging.
+Sam Tyers, the founder of Really Savvy, was stuck with the problem of finding a name in the sustainability space that didn’t feel too ‘hippie’, and adopt overused ‘Eco’ and ‘green’ messaging.

 Her newly launched responsible tourism consultancy operates on the premise that being ‘green’ isn’t about compromise it’s about being smarter in business, respecting people, places and the planet, and offering customers memorable experiences.

 The British Paraorchestra is levelling the playing field of musical excellence for disabled musicians.
 They needed a brand story and tagline that conveyed their essence— that these artists should be defined by their abilities, not by their physical limitations.

 An accomplished designer and blogger Jo Kilma, was planning to launch a unique online blog design workshop and was stuck on finding the perfect name to reflect everything the course would support her clients to do.
 Your Darling Blog aligns with Jo’s design studio branding and speaks to her target audience.
 Obtaining the .com domain was also important.